 Race equipment (i.e. bike, shoes, clothes, wetsuit) must be dry and free from mud.

 At Craigmead, all competitors will be asked to disinfect their bike and shoes by spraying them with a disinfectant called Cleankill.
-Wet suits will be checked to ensure that bits are adhering to Velcro.
+Wet suits will be checked to ensure that no bits are adhering to any Velcro fastenings.